LifeMD HRT

 "That's what I'm thankful for."

-Shot list is directional — final shot list will be completed upon concept selection.
+Shot list is directional from producers.
+Final shot list will be established by the director upon concept selection.

 Concept 02